 ApplyingEven though it is not mandatory for financial forecasts to accompany applications to the Coronavirus Business Interruption Loan Scheme (CBILS), business owners should avoid committing to any loan without understanding how changes affecting the cash position of the organisation could affect their ability to make repayments in the years ahead.
 As well as being a demonstration of management best practice, cashflow forecasts allow business owners to make well-informed decisions about how much money they need to borrow and whether the loan is affordable.
 Without this, they would be making decisions in the dark, without knowing whether their business is likely to survive or not.

 Practising three-way forecasting is always preferable, as this is the most accurate and reliable forecasting technique.The process involves using well-thought-out assumptions and preparing a monthly forecast profit & loss, cashflow and balance sheet, which integrate with each other, making the financial model more robust.
-Once in place, the integrated forecast model enables ‘what if’ scenario planning, helping business owners to understand the implications of making changes to its financial assumptions.
+Once in place, the integrated forecast model enables ?what if? scenario planning, helping business owners to understand the implications of making changes to its financial assumptions.
 An independent challenge of these assumptions can also be extremely valuable.

 RisksCashflow risks are inherent in some of the support measures that the Government has introduced to help businesses affected by the Covid-19 crisis.
 For example, deferring tax and VAT payments, taking repayment holidays on bank loans and extending supplier terms and conditions could all be storing up cashflow problems for the future, unless the forecasting process takes them into account.

+In the case of the CBILS, loans have a term of six years and once the initial 12-month capital repayment holiday has passed, this leaves just 60 months in which to repay the loan from post-tax profits.If the business takes longer to recover than expected, or margins remain challenged, it may not be possible to make repayments in the required timeframe.
+With the benefit of three-way forecasting, business owners will be better placed to conduct a sensitivity analysis and mitigate risks, before they become a problem.
 Some business owners question why robust cashflow forecasts are needed if banks no longer require them to approve a loan under the CBILS.
 The simple answer is that they need to demonstrate that the business is well managed and that the loan is affordable.
 They also need to take into account that bankers? time is limited, so loan applications need to be right first time.